-We are strongly committed to the health, safety and well-being of our students.
-A student your healthcare provider, school • may receive assistance with over-the-counter nurse or the Lancaster County • and prescription medication during school hours from the nurse, principal, or his/her designee.
-Our Guidelines for School Administration of • Medication establish the basic structure for assisting students with medication during school hours.
+We are strongly committed to the health, munizations, please contact safety and well-being of our students.
+A student your healthcare provider, school may receive assistance with over-the-counter and prescription medication during school hours Health Department (803)286- from the nurse, principal, or his/her designee.
+Our Guidelines for School Administration of Medication establish the basic structure for South Carolina DHEC School- assisting students with medication during